 The youngest woman ever elected to Congress

-But is anything really going to change?
-At 29, Alexandria Ocasio-Cortez is America’s youngest ever congresswoman.
+Is anything really going to change?
+At 29, Alexandria Ocasio-Cortez is officially America’s youngest ever congresswoman.
 In her victory speech, she promised that “a better world is possible.”

 “These struggles that we are taking on are long,” Alexandria Ocasio-Cortez told her supporters on Tuesday night.
-“It will take our whole lives.
-But this is the fight for our lives; this is the fight of our lives.”
+“This is the fight for our lives; this is the fight of our lives.”

-The 29-year-old, from the Bronx in New York City, had just been elected to a seat in the House of Representatives for the first time.
-She is now the youngest congresswoman in US history, helping to reclaim the House back into Democratic power and away from President Donald Trump’s Republican Party.
-(The Republicans increased their majority in the Senate.)
+The 29-year-old had just been elected to a seat in the House of Representatives for the first time.
+She is now the youngest congresswoman in US history.

 As a young, working-class Latina woman, Ocasio-Cortez is symbolic of this new strand of the Democratic Party.

-As a democratic socialist, she is also part of its more left-wing faction.
-Her policies include universal health care for all; abolishing ICE, the agency which deports illegal immigrants; and scrapping university tuition fees.
+As a democratic socialist, she is also part of its left-wing faction.
+Her policies include universal health care; abolishing the agency which deports illegal immigrants; and scrapping university tuition fees.

 “Yes she can!”

 Of course, say her fans.
 She represents something new in US politics: a young, fresh, optimistic wave which is determined to shake things up.
-Her funding did not come from wealthy billionaires, but small donations by those in her community — a sign that people respond to her message.
+Her message is clearly resonating with ordinary people.
 It will take a long time, but hers is a name to remember.

 She will find it incredibly difficult, say others.
-Her ideas might be popular in liberal New York City, but she will find it much harder to convince the rest of the country — especially while Trump is still president.
-She is also part of the establishment now; the longer she stays in politics, the more compromises she will end up making.
+Her ideas might be popular in New York, but she will find it much harder to convince the rest of the country — especially while Trump is still president.
+The longer she stays in politics, the more compromises she will end up making.

 - Do young people make better politicians?